Spotify Technology (NYSE:SPOT) Shares Gap Up to $249.04

-SPOT has been the subject of several recent analyst reports.
-Morgan Stanley decreased their target price on shares of Spotify Technology from $350.00 to $325.00 and set an “overweight” rating for the company in a report on Thursday, July 29th.
-Credit Suisse Group reduced their price target on shares of Spotify Technology from $315.00 to $270.00 and set a “neutral” rating for the company in a research report on Thursday, July 29th.
-Truist reduced their price target on shares of Spotify Technology from $290.00 to $270.00 and set a “buy” rating for the company in a research report on Thursday, July 29th.
-UBS Group raised shares of Spotify Technology from a “sell” rating to a “neutral” rating and increased their price target for the stock from $235.00 to $240.00 in a research report on Thursday, July 29th.
-Finally, Redburn Partners reissued a “sell” rating and issued a $170.00 price target on shares of Spotify Technology in a research report on Monday, July 26th.
-Four investment analysts have rated the stock with a sell rating, ten have issued a hold rating and thirteen have given a buy rating to the company.
-According to data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and an average target price of $304.48.
+SPOT has been the subject of a number of research analyst reports.
+Truist Securities reduced their price target on shares of Spotify Technology from $290.00 to $270.00 and set a “buy” rating for the company in a research report on Friday, July 30th.
+Morgan Stanley reduced their price target on shares of Spotify Technology from $350.00 to $325.00 and set an “overweight” rating for the company in a research report on Thursday, July 29th.
+Guggenheim raised shares of Spotify Technology from a “neutral” rating to a “buy” rating and raised their price objective for the company from $245.00 to $265.00 in a research report on Thursday, July 29th.
+Credit Suisse Group cut their price objective on shares of Spotify Technology from $315.00 to $270.00 and set a “neutral” rating on the stock in a research report on Thursday, July 29th.
+Finally, Truist cut their price objective on shares of Spotify Technology from $290.00 to $270.00 and set a “buy” rating on the stock in a research report on Thursday, July 29th.
+Four investment analysts have rated the stock with a sell rating, ten have issued a hold rating and thirteen have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the company has a consensus rating of “Hold” and a consensus price target of $304.48.

 Several institutional investors have recently made changes to their positions in SPOT.
 Abundance Wealth Counselors acquired a new stake in shares of Spotify Technology in the first quarter worth $26,000.
-Samalin Investment Counsel LLC acquired a new stake in shares of Spotify Technology in the second quarter worth $26,000.
-Better Money Decisions LLC acquired a new stake in shares of Spotify Technology in the first quarter worth $27,000.
-Quadrant Capital Group LLC grew its stake in shares of Spotify Technology by 51.7% in the first quarter.
-Quadrant Capital Group LLC now owns 176 shares of the company’s stock worth $47,000 after acquiring an additional 60 shares during the last quarter.
-Finally, Barrett Asset Management LLC acquired a new stake in shares of Spotify Technology in the first quarter worth $47,000.
+Samalin Investment Counsel LLC acquired a new stake in Spotify Technology during the second quarter worth $26,000.
+Better Money Decisions LLC acquired a new stake in Spotify Technology during the first quarter worth $27,000.
+Quadrant Capital Group LLC boosted its stake in Spotify Technology by 51.7% during the first quarter.
+Quadrant Capital Group LLC now owns 176 shares of the company’s stock worth $47,000 after buying an additional 60 shares in the last quarter.
+Finally, Barrett Asset Management LLC acquired a new stake in Spotify Technology during the first quarter worth $47,000.
 Institutional investors and hedge funds own 54.00% of the company’s stock.

 Spotify Technology Company Profile (NYSE:SPOT)